Carousel rides, mini-golf, burgers and more

 Over the years, the area has been used as a cattle pasture, a horse and cattle market, a burial ground, a drill and parade ground for the American military during the War of 1812 and, finally, a beloved city park.

 In 1837, the city made Franklin Square into a public park and an elegant fountain was constructed in its center.
 The fountain is thought to be the oldest surviving fountain in William Penn’s five historic squares.
-The others are Rittenhouse Square, Washington Square, Logan Square and Center Square, where City Hall and Dilworth Park are now located.
+The others are Rittenhouse Square, Washington Square, Logan Square and Centre Square, where City Hall and Dilworth Park are now located.

 For more information on Franklin Square, click the button below.